Spectrotemporal Feature Extraction in EHG Signals and Tocograms for Enhanced Preterm Birth Prediction: Materials and Methods

 \subsection{Dataset}

 This study employs two publicly available EHG datasets hosted on PhysioNet: the TPEHGT dataset, published in 2018 \cite{2018Dataset}, and the TPEHG dataset, published in 2012 \cite{2012Dataset}.
 Both datasets were developed at the Faculty of Computer and Information Science, University of Ljubljana, Slovenia, with recordings collected at the Department of Obstetrics and Gynecology, University Medical Center Ljubljana.
 The main experiments and results presented in the following sections were conducted using the widely adopted TPEHGT dataset.
-To assess the robustness of our work, we additionally evaluated it on the TPEHG dataset.
+To further evaluate the proposed pipeline on an additional dataset, we report results on the TPEHG dataset.

 The TPEHGT dataset contains 31 uterine recordings: thirteen from preterm pregnancies, thirteen from term pregnancies, and five from non pregnant women.
 EHG signals were recorded using four electrodes placed in two horizontal rows symmetrically above and below the navel, spaced 7 cm apart.
 Each 30-minute recording includes four channels: three EHG signals (differential electrode pairs) and one tocogram signal.
 The preterm subset has a mean delivery time of 33.7 weeks and provides 47 annotated contraction intervals and 47 dummy intervals.
 The term subset has a mean delivery time of 38.1 weeks with 53 annotated contraction intervals and 53 dummy intervals.